zhangjiemin000/fritz-models/README.md

 ```
 python create_training_dataset.py \
---output data/training_images.tfrecord \
+--output example/training_images.tfrecord \
---coco-image-dir data/ \
+--coco-image-dir path/to/coco/ \
---img-height 256 \
---img-width 256 \
---threads 1 \
 --num-images 10
 ```

 Note that if you have already downloaded and extracted a set of images to use for training, that directory needs to be called `train2014/` and you need to point `--coco-image-dir` to the parent directory that contains that folder.
+Otherwise you can use the `--download` flag.

 # Training a Style Transfer Model

 To train the model from scratch for 100 iterations:

 ```
-python train_network.py \
+python style_transfer/train.py \
---training-image-dset data/training_images.tfrecord \
+--training-image-dset example/training_images.tfrecord \
---style-images data/starry-night.jpg \
+--style-images example/starry_night.jpg \
---model-checkpoint data/starry_night_keras.h5 \
+--model-checkpoint example/starry_night.h5 \
 --image-size 256,256 \
+--alpha 0.25 \
 --log-interval 1 \
 --num-iterations 10
 ```